OGUNDSMZ/x-trader-joe-bridge-example/README.md

-# Trader Joe Bridge Example
+I wish you continued success, I'm following you, friends. # Trader Joe Bridge Example

 This is an example implementation of the Trader Joe Bridge using the @layerzerolabs/x-trader-joe-bridge package.